Guidelines For Wilmington Library Meeting Room Rentals

 Yes, however, the Wilmington Public Library is not liable for injuries to individuals or for damages to or the loss of personal property of individuals or groups using a meeting room.
 Any damage, loss, theft or misuse of library equipment or facilities is the responsibility of the group or individuals reserving the room.
 Library staff will not operate the equipment during meetings.

 Please come prepared with your own laptop and projector to use in the meeting room when making a reservation.
-The Wilmington Library does not provide laptops or projectors to use for meeting room presentations.
-Built in projectors are, however, available for use in the P.S. duPont and Jacob Broom Meeting Rooms.
+The Wilmington Library does not provide laptops to use for meeting room presentations.
+Built in projectors are available for use in the P.S. duPont and Jacob Broom Meeting Rooms.

 When are the meeting rooms available?